hwayne/learntla/content/pluscal/a-simple-spec.md

 TLC will only analyze the code between the `----` beginning and the `====` end.
 Anything outside of those boundaries is ignored. `module_name` **must** be the same as the filename, while `algorithm_name` can be whatever you want. `\*` is a line comment and `(*` is a block comment.
 Note we're putting our algorithm in a comment.
 If you don't put it in a comment, you'll get a syntax error, because PlusCal isn't TLA+.

 {{% notice note %}}
-It's this way because of backwards compatibility.
 PlusCal came out fifteen years after TLA+ did.
 TLC is supposed to perfectly follow the semantics of TLA+, and since PlusCal is a completely different style it can't be fit into the same schema.
 Behind the scenes, we transpile the PlusCal to raw TLA+, and the `--algorithm` in comments is there to let the PlusCal translator know what it's supposed to be translating.
 {{% /notice %}}

 You can only have one PlusCal algorithm per file.